quailjs/quail/docs/tests/documentStrictDocType.rst

 .. php:class:: documentStrictDocType

-<p>The doctype of the page or document should be either an HTML or XHTML strict doctype.</p>
+The doctype of the page or document should be either an HTML or XHTML strict doctype.